Last updated September 30, 2018.

-The New Jersey Supreme Court recently answered that question in the case of Smith v.
-Millville Rescue Squad, (074685) (A-19-14), ruling that the LAD’s anti-discrimination protections extend to employees “who have declared that they will marry, have separated from a spouse, have initiated divorce proceedings, or have obtained a divorce.”
+The New Jersey Supreme Court recently answered those questions in the case of Smith v.
+Millville Rescue Squad, , ruling that the LAD’s protections against marital status discrimination extend to employees “who have declared that they will marry, have separated from a spouse, have initiated divorce proceedings, or have obtained a divorce.”

-In other words, it’s now clear that under New Jersey law, your boss can’t fire you or otherwise take adverse employment action against you due to the fact that you and your spouse have called it quits or are in the process of doing so.
+In other words, it’s now clear that under New Jersey law, your boss can’t fire you or otherwise take adverse employment action against you just because you and your spouse have called it quits or are in the process of doing so.

 Case Example: Smith v.
 Millville Rescue Squad

-A lower court dismissed the plaintiff’s marital status discrimination claim before it went to trial, reasoning that “plaintiff had failed to present any evidence that he was terminated because he was either married or unmarried or because he was having an affair, or any evidence that employees were treated differently based on whether they were single, married, separated or divorced.
-Instead, the court found that plaintiff presented proof that he was terminated because management was concerned about the likelihood of an ugly or messy divorce, which the court held did not give rise to a marital-status-discrimination claim.”
+The trial court dismissed the plaintiff’s marital status discrimination claim before it went to trial, reasoning that the “plaintiff had failed to present any evidence that he was terminated because he was either married or unmarried or because he was having an affair, or any evidence that employees were treated differently based on whether they were single, married, separated or divorced.”

 Marital Status Discrimination Case Reaches NJ Supreme Court

-The Supreme Court reasoned that this liberal construction of “marital status” furthered the LAD’s purpose of curbing discrimination based upon invidious stereotypes:
+The Supreme Court reasoned that this liberal marital status discrimination definition furthered the LAD’s purpose of curbing discrimination based upon invidious stereotypes:

 Cautions on Marital Status Issues in the Workplace

-While the Smith decision is good news for employees are divorced or otherwise transitioning in marital status, a few words of caution are warranted.
+While the Smith decision is good news for employees who are divorced or otherwise transitioning in marital status, a few words of caution are warranted: